Chasing Whereabouts

 General Rules for Flying Drones in Spain

-Since Spain is a member of the European Union, it must comply with the drone regulations established by the European Union Aviation Safety Agency (EASA).
-Furthermore, Spain has its own set of regulations that are unique to the country.
+Since Spain is a member of the European Union, it must comply with the drone regulations established by theย Easaย (EASA).
+Furthermore, Spain has its own set of regulations that are unique to the country.ย

-In Spain, drones are classified as unmanned aerial systems (UAS) and are regulated by the Spanish State Agency for Air Safety (AESA).
-UAS operators must comply with the general rules for flying drones, which include flying up to a maximum height of 120 meters and within a visual line of sight.
+In Spain, drones are classified as unmanned aerial systems (UAS) and are regulated by the Spanish Seguridadaerea (AESA).
+UAS operators must comply with the general rules for Flying Drones In Europe, which include flying up to a maximum height of 120 meters and within a visual line of sight.
 Drones must also not weigh more than 25 kilograms.

 Operational categories for different types of drones